wp-plugins/flyzoo/readme.txt

 * **Responsive**: App-like chat layout on mobile devices

-* **In-browser chat**: browse your site and chat at the same time, resize or minimize chat windows when needed
+* **In-browser chat experience**: browse your site and chat at the same time, resize or minimize windows when needed

 * **SSL**: chat encryption for HTTPS/SSL based websites

-* **Chat Moderation**: ignore and ban users, block IPs and control swearing in chat rooms
+* **Chat Moderation**: ignore and ban users, block IPs and control swearing in chat rooms with customizable bad words filter

 * **Chat History**: group and private chat history & transcripts